-Central Valley Feature
+Central Valley Experience

 The word Irazú is likely a corruption of Iztaru, a long-ago indigenous community whose name translated as "hill of thunder."
 The name is apt.